ILYMUN/gatsby-website/content/pages/international-court-of-justice.md

 \- Writing a memorandum

-___*____unbiased help and guidance from Presidents as well as templates are provided._
+The Presidents of the ICJ will offer unbiased help and guidance to the

+advocates.
+They will provide templates for the various documents and work in

-**The Presidents of the ICJ** will work in partnership with the advocates to create and polish these documents and then share them with the opposing advocates and the judges and/or post them on the ILYMUN website for all to access.
+partnership with the advocates to create and polish these documents.
+The

+Presidents will then share the documents with the opposing advocates and the

+judges and/or post them on the ILYMUN website for all to access.

 **Judges** should read the documents shared and posted by the Presidents of the ICJ to become familiar with the case, the witnesses and the evidence.
 It is expected that judges will act without bias, be reflective and innovative.